react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 When dispatching action objects, you can also specify few additional properties:

 - `source` - The key of the route which should be considered as the source of the action.
-The key maybe used by the router to handle the action.
 For example, the `replace` action will replace the route with the given key.
 By default, it'll use the key of the route that dispatched the action.
 You can explicitly pass `undefined` to override this behavior.
 - `target` - The key of the navigation state the action should be applied on.
 By default, actions bubble to other navigators if not handled by a navigator.
 If `target` is specified, the action won't bubble if the navigator with the same key didn't handle it.

 Example: